TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

 - MacOS fixes
+	- GLFW_SAMPLES to 0
+	- Research the option to making this an app.zip
 	- Fix alt/ctrl buttons and the tilde
 	- Though not sure if it isn't just our keyboard screwed up